Home / Coffee Knowledge / QuickMill Orione 3000: Still good after two years of practice in WG?

 QuickMill Orione 3000: Still good after two years of practice in WG?

-The Quick Mill Orione 3000 was on our test bench about two years ago .
-Back then, with a few tweaks, the espresso machine performed well as an entry-level espresso machine.
-However, an important question with more affordable espresso machines is always: how do they perform when subjected to daily use over several years?
+The Quick Mill Orione 3000 was already on our test bench about two years ago.
+At that time, the espresso machine delivered good performance as an entry-level espresso machine with a few tricks.
+However, an important question with more affordable espresso machines is always: how do they perform when they have to perform in daily practice for several years?

-That's why we like to lend out interesting espresso machines to shared flats.
-The Quick Mill Orione 3000 is one of them.
+That's why we like to lend interesting espresso machines to shared apartments.
+This was also the case with the Quick Mill Orione 3000.
 Now it's back.
-In this article, we briefly summarize the results from that time and then let the shared flat share their thoughts.
+In this article, we briefly summarize the previous results and then let the shared apartment speak for itself.

 Pros and Cons of the QuickMill Orione 3000